FERGUSON FAMILY MUSIC & MOVEMENT CLASSROOM

-This 2019-2020 academic year kicks off our second year of formal music instruction classes in the newly renovated Arts, Music, and Movement Building.
-Once a week students will experience music class that includes an appreciation for music, performance, movement, and creative development as part of the school's newly designed co-curricular program.
-The academic day will remain the same in classroom time even with these program changes.
+This 2020-20201 academic year kicks off our third year of formal music instruction classes in the newly renovated Arts, Music, and Movement Building.
+Music class for students includes an appreciation for music, performance, movement, and creative development as part of the school's newly designed co-curricular program.

 The creation and design of this music program is to provide a multi-sensory approach to instrumental and vocal education.
-The foundation of it is from the collective research, knowledge, and collaboration between TSS' Head of Lower School Dr. Kathleen Gallagher, Boston Children's Hospital/Harvard Medical School specialist Dr. Jenny Zuk, and Ms. Wilkes.
+The foundation of it is from the collective research, knowledge, and collaboration between Music Director Jessica Wilkes, TSS' Head of Lower School Dr. Kathleen Gallagher, Boston Children's Hospital/Harvard Medical School specialist Dr. Jenny Zuk, and Ms. Wilkes.

 The approach is to teach the techniques learned from the field of neuromusic with the intention to further develop cross-disciplinary connections in areas of literacy and executive function.
 Our instruction and environment is one of independence, adaptability, and flexibility, in order to create the best learning experiences and environment for students.

 Our research has shown that children with musical training show enhanced neural activation during phonological processing in brain regions that are typically characterized by reduced activation among children with dyslexia.
 These findings suggest that engagement of these brain regions through musical training may underlie the previously reported positive effects of music on reading development.

 Jennifer Zuk, Ph.D., Boston Children's Hospital/Harvard Medical School